 10. Braid with a Floral Crown

 Once you’ve nailed all of the simple braids above, every braid hairstyle that once seemed difficult comes easy.
-Try your hand at this funky and easy braid style below with our simple mini tutorial:
+Try your hand at this funky and easy braid style below with our simple mini-tutorial:

 Step 1: Refresh your hair.

 Refresh your hair if needed with a dry shampoo to soak up excess oil before styling.
-Opt for a dry shampoo with a formula, like Dove Style + Care Volume And Fullness Dry Shampoo, which also helps create volume.
+Opt for a dry shampoo with a formula, like Dove Style+Care Volume And Fullness Dry Shampoo, which also helps create volume.
 When creating styles like this, you want to create cool easy braids that are anything but limp.

 Step 2: Create your sections.

-Step 3: Begin your funky braid.
+Step 3: Begin your funky braided hairstyle.

-Step 4: Finish your funky braid.
+Step 4: Finish your funky braided hairstyle.

 Finish your funky braid with some shine and lots of movement by setting it with Bed Head by TIGI Masterpiece Shine Hairspray.